 Slowly but surely my house is starting to look like a house and not a construction zone.
 In at least one of the rooms, I guess.

-However, one thing I’m bound-and-effing-determined to have done before 2017 (and really, before March would be awesome) is the upstairs bathroom.
+One thing I’m bound-and-effing-determined to have done before 2017 (and really, before March would be awesome) is the upstairs bathroom.
 In fact, I got home Saturday evening and decided I was going to get the damn tile board down before I went to bed…

 Ah.
 Which, instead, two hours later, had resulted in me demoing the floor yet again…